Characters: Iron Man Films

 - Call Forward/The Cameo: Appears in the opening scene of Iron Man 3, a flashback to New Year's Eve 1999.
 He tries to introduce himself to Tony at a party but is brushed off — an event he referenced during their first conversation in Iron Man.

-- Death by Origin Story: The only difference between the film version of Iron Man and the various comic origins is that Dr. Yinsen, here, is Muslim.
+- Death by Origin Story: The only difference between the film version of Iron Man and the various comic origins is that Dr. Yinsen is now a Muslim.
 He's still a respected colleague, and he still sacrifices himself to allow Tony to escape.

 - Death Seeker: Wanted to die so he can be reunited with his family, but not before helping Stark escape and become a better man.